-As the facts surrounding details of the purchase arrangement and installation fade into history, it is prudent to record that which we know, and speculate to a reasonable degree on that which is uncertain but plausible.
+As the facts surrounding details of the purchase arrangement and installation fade into history, it is prudent to record facts and speculate on that which is uncertain but plausible.

 Given the signed agreement dated September 7, 1929, one can – without surprise – understand any pressure incurred by the parish and Midmer-Losh company with the onset of the Great Depression just weeks later!
 Still, the organ was installed and the donors were recognized.
 Perhaps there may have been subsequent adjustments to the contract or verbal agreements; the fact is we simply do not know.

 The original stop-list remains unchanged, as does the original console, with the exception of new wiring.

 As of 2022, the organ is 92 years old.
 The number of organs in the Archdiocese of Hartford this old and in excellent condition is staggeringly low.
 The historic significance of Assumption’s Grand Organ becomes more evident when we consider that the Midmer-Losh company simultaneously built the world’s largest organ, located in Atlantic City.
 It is to the best of this author’s knowledge that these two organs are the only remaining organs originally installed by Midmer-Losh that are functional and currently in use.

 The pastor who signed the original contract was Fr.
 William P. Kennedy.
 From then until the late 90s, no major work was done on the organ, and a good portion of it fell into disrepair.
 The organ underwent an extensive overhaul in 1999, a reconditioning project overseen by Foley-Baker, Inc., curators of the organ for nearly forty years to date.
 Fr.
 Robert Condron, co-pastor at this time, knew the organ’s historic value and the importance of preserving musical integrity.
 His desire to bring this organ back to its full potential was realized because of the financial contributions of Assumption’s generous parishioners and friends.